-Verizon Communications Inc. (NYSE:VZ), headquartered in New York, is the global leader in delivering broadband and other wireless and wireline communications services to mass market, business, government and wholesale customers.
-Verizon Wireless operates America's most reliable wireless network, serving more than 87 million customers nationwide.
-Verizon’s Wireline operations provide converged communications, information and entertainment services over the nation’s most advanced fiber-optic network.
-Wireline also includes Verizon Business, which delivers innovative and seamless business solutions to customers around the world.
-A Dow 30 company, Verizon employs a diverse workforce of more than 235,000 and last year generated consolidated operating revenues of more than $97 billion.
-For more information, visit www.verizon.com.
+Verizon Communications Inc., headquartered in New York, is a global leader in delivering broadband and other wireless and wireline communications services.
+Verizon Wireless operates America’s largest and most reliable wireless network with more than 101 million retail connections nationwide.
+Verizon also provides converged communications, information and entertainment services over America’s most advanced fiber-optic network.
+A Dow 30 company, Verizon employs a diverse workforce of more than 178,300 and in 2012 generated revenues of nearly $116 billion.

 February 3, 2014

 The Six Ethical Dilemmas of Every Professional Career

 Executive Director, Markkula Center for Applied Ethics and John Courtney Murray SJ University Professor, Santa Clara University

 Koch Endowed Chair in Business Ethics, University of St. Thomas - Opus College of Business

 Video of Lecture